RafaBjj/training/front-end-begining/unit-1/lesson-4.md

 ### Git / Github.

 Explain a bit about the concept of centralized and not centralized repositories.
-And colaborations ona repo.
+And collaborations on a repo.

 http://pcottle.github.io/learnGitBranching/